dmknght/logidoor/README.md

-<h1 align='center'>BruteforceHTTP</h1>
+<h1 align='center'>logidoor</h1>
 <p align='center'><i>An automated brute forcing tool</i></p>

 ## About this project
 A HTTP brute force tool bases on Mechanize browser.
+This is rewritten of https://github.com/dmknght/BruteforceHTTP/ with mechanicalsoup 1.0.0 and python3 only.
+The README for new tool isn't fully updated.

 ## Installation